OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 ---
 Almost all components in Visual Builder have an *Event Handler*.
 You can create events of different types for the components, like a click event for a button or something like that.
 When you trigger an event you have to create an *Action Chain* for that event.
 An action chain determines what happens when, for example, you click a button on a page.
 An action chain might be a short sequence of a few actions, but it could contain many actions as well as logic for determining what happens in the sequence.

-You'll practice how to create events and action chains for that events.
+You'll practice about how to create events and action chains for that events.
 You'll create an **Action Chain** in the Take Photo button when you click the button.
 In the action chain you'll use the *Service Connection*, created in the last section, to connect via REST API to the OCI Object Storage Service.
 ---

 ### Component Events & Actions
 You'll create action chains by assembling simple, individual actions into a sequence in the Action Chain editor.
-The Camera component is special as it consists of a *File Picker* component that it has tied a *Button* (with an icon) component.
+The Camera component is special as it consist of a *File Picker* component that it has tied a *Button* (with an icon) component.
 You will have to create an *ojSelect* event in the File Picker that will trigger the appropiate *Action Chain*.
 When you click the button, it will trigger the  action chain related to *ojSelect* event in the File Picker component, not in the button.
 Let's create the take photo action chain.

 Click in the **Camera (File Picker)** component in the *Components* tree (remember that you have to create the trigger and the action chain in the File Picker component not in the tied button).
 Next click in the **Events** Tab in *Properties*.